 “Not that I speak from want, for I have learned to be content in whatever circumstances I am.
 I know how to get along with humble means, and I also know how to live in prosperity; in any and every circumstance I have learned the secret of being filled and going hungry, both of having abundance and suffering need.
 I can do all things through Him who strengthens me.”

-I am learning img_3101to be content with my life circumstances because God is giving me the strength to do so.
+I am learning to be content with my life circumstances because God is giving me the strength to do so.
 Instead of wishing for something else, I can embrace the boy-mom and find the joy that lies in it.
 And there is so much joy.
 The boy-mom life is full of messes, gas, and intense competition, but it is also filled with hugs, laughter, and fierce loyalty.
 The joy is overwhelming.

 I also believe at my very core, that God has chosen this for our family.
 In my opinion this is not a random outcome.
 God knew our children before they were born and has a purpose for each of their unique and special lives.
 The gender of a child, determines so much about them.
 Who am I to question the Almighty, to think that perhaps He got it wrong and gave us the wrong gender?